Prairie Fire Crabapple Tree Abloom in Spring, Berried in Fall

-- Berries provide winter interest (until the birds eat them!)
+- Fruits provide winter interest (until the birds eat them!)

 - The dusky purple foliage and pink flowers are striking

-Because it is one of my favorite trees, I have written other posts, with my photos, about it:
+Because it is one of my favorite trees, I have written a number of posts about it, illustrated with my photos,.

 Crabapple – Prairiefire